athy-org/athy-static-web/index.md

 # What is this?

 This is a code generator tool for .NET projects.
 It wraps the `dotnet new` custom template API.
+The tool maps an OpenAPI spec onto a templated user solution.
+You as the user are therefore in control of the generated output.

 ## How to use this tool

-Pre-requisite:
+Pre-requisites:

 - at least netcore3.1 installed (but net7.0 probably better)
 - an OpenAPI yaml file, put it in a directory, e.g. `C:\\dev\\generator\\my-spec\\pet-store.yaml` here's an example one if you don't have one handy: []()
 - some templated user-code, also in a directory, e.g. `C:\\dev\\generator\\my-code`, here's a sample: []()
+- [optional] customised user-code template.

 Install the tool (don't worry you can easily uninstall it).